Mental Causality: What’s at Stake?

 Emergence and Neo-Aristotelianism

-From the perspective of the philosophy of science, the idea of emergent principles and laws can be shown to be logically derivative from the Neo-Aristotelian principle of hylomorphism, which holds that all substances (from molecules to men) manifest an ontological duality (not dualism) consisting of two interdependent principles of being (ontos), namely that any substance (ouisa) must be understood both (1) in terms of its matter (more precisely hyle), which provides the explanatory principle for that substance’s potentiality (dynamis), as well as (2) in terms of its form (eidos), its principle of organization, configuration or order, which provides the explanatory principle for that substance’s actuality (energia).
+With the abandonment of Aristotle’s four causes,, causes as ‘powers’ were banished, with the important exception of very recent attempts to recover Aristotle, (see Recovering Aristotle) through Neo-Aristotleism.
+From the perspective of Neo-Aristotelianism in the philosophy of science, the idea of emergent principles and laws can now be shown to be logically derivative from the Neo-Aristotelian principle of hylomorphism, which holds that all substances (from molecules to men) manifest an ontological duality (not dualism) consisting of two interdependent principles of being (ontos), namely that any substance (ousia) must be understood both (1) in terms of its matter (more precisely hyle), which provides the explanatory principle for that substance’s potentiality (dynamis), as well as (2) in terms of its form (eidos), its principle of organization, configuration or order, which provides the explanatory principle for that substance’s actuality (energia).
 These two principles underlie the two corresponding principles of change, namely (1) the material cause and (2) the formal cause of a substance’s being (ontos) and change (kinesis).
 For Aristotle, causality is the (formal) actualization of a (material) potentiality in so far as it remains a potentiality.

 It is important to remember that by form Aristotle meant not merely a concrete static order, shape, or configuration, but both a dynamic and abstract order defining an underlying essential principle.
 The principle of a man’s mind, psyche (psuche) is that in the man’s being that is invariant under transformation.
 It is thus an abstract principle that defines a form of constancy in the face of formal change (transformation) not merely morphological but functional in nature.
 Interestingly, we see this same concept of invariance under transformation underlying the nature of perception in the system of James J. Gibson, which is, beyond their shared realism, the fundamental connection between Gibson and Aristotle.